Denny Agus

-Denny Agus Setiawan (born 11 August 2000) is an Indonesian professional footballer who plays as a winger or attacking midfielder for Liga 4 club PPSM Magelang.
+Denny Agus Setiawan (born 11 August 2000) is an Indonesian professional footballer who plays as a winger or attacking midfielder.

 Club career

 Persikota Tangerang

 On 2021, Denny Agus signed a one-year contract with Liga 3 club Persikota Tangerang.
-He made 18 league appearances and scored 9 goals for Persikota Tangerang in the 2021 Liga 3 (Indonesia).
+He made 18 league appearances for Persikota Tangerang, scoring nine goals in the 2021 Liga 3 (Indonesia).

 Persebaya Surabaya

-He was signed for Persebaya Surabaya and played in Liga 1 in 2022-2023 season.
+He was signed for Persebaya Surabaya and played in Liga 1 in 2022–2023 season.
 Denny chose 74 as his squad number, because that was the number he wore when he was at Persebaya U-20.
 And finally being able to play in the senior team.
 Denny made his league debut on 25 July 2022 in a match against Persita Tangerang at the Gelora Bung Tomo Stadium, Surabaya.
 On 24 December, he scored his first league goal in a 1–2 victory against Dewa United.